Readri205/MS3_Plant_Manager/README.md

 * Note that on a mobile, the drop down lists can prove 'sticky' on selection with touch screen and sometimes go through to the wrong selection.
 Again, this can be 'annoying' initially.
 Further review can look to resolve this for user aesthetics.
 * Note that at present there is no functionality for a user to delete their account, but would be provided as a future feature.
 * Note that the background, carousel and main home page cards all reference  [© Unsplash.com](https://unsplash.com/) for the images.
 As this is the case there is a risk that an image could be removed from the source and so the site image would fail.
 Copies of images are retained in the project image folder for backup.
+* GitPod IDE markup was used to format HTML files.
+This easy to use and makes the code very easy to read.
+I understand this to be a VS Code standard.

 ## Deployment